johnyorke/inventoryScan/README.md

 # About
 This was a hobby for me, if you'd like to improve it and take it on, please go ahead.
 All I ask is that you let me know purely for vanity sake.
+Email me at hello@johnyorke.me or follow me on Twitter @johnyorke.

 Have fun!